Private Health Funds: CUA Health

-- Hospital cover: There are several options for hospital cover.
+There are several options for hospital cover.
 Depending on the level of cover, you may not be covered in full.
 CUA hospital cover ranges from 65% to 100% of private hospital costs.
 With Private Hospital 100%, you pay nothing for admissions (unless you choose the $250 excess) but you can expect to pay some out-of-pocket costs for cover options below this.
 Even on Private Hospital 100%, obstetrics and IVF services are only covered for the birth itself.
 They also have Public Hospital only cover.

-- Extras cover: Both the Gold and Silver packages include popular extras such as dental, optical and pharmacy.
+Both the Gold and Silver packages include popular extras such as dental, optical and pharmacy.
 The Gold option offers bigger benefits than Silver and also includes travel expenses.

 Hospital claims are simple; they will be sent to CUA automatically.
 You only need to act if there are out-of-pocket costs to pay.

 Extras claims can often be paid at your provider if they use the HICAPS electronic system.
-Just use your CUA Health membership card and claims will be processed there and then.
-You can also post claim forms to CUA, use the mobile app or drop claim forms in at a local branch.
+Just use your CUA policy holder card and claims will be processed there and then.
+You can also claim online, post claim forms to CUA, use the mobile app or drop claim forms in at a local branch.
 Don’t forget to include your bills and receipts for these claim methods.

 CUA are based in Brisbane (QLD).
 Don’t worry if you do not live near here, though; there are branches in some other states.
 The notable exceptions are NT, SA and TAS.

 As you might expect, there are a number of branches in QLD.
 This also extends to NSW and VIC.
 Other states only have one or two branches.
 Canberra is home to the only CUA Health branch in ACT, while Perth has the only branch in WA.